XRCC Tutorial - Pinball

 Create the Counting System

-In this section, you will learn how to implement a scoring system for your pinball game.
-You will set up score tracking using variables, created score display functionality, and implemented score incrementing when the ball hits various game elements like bumpers and slingshots.
-You will also added score reset functionality when the ball falling through the bottom.
+In this section, you will learn how to implement a score system for your pinball game.
+You will set up score tracking using variables, create score display functionality, and implement score incrementing when the ball hits various game elements like bumpers and slingshots.
+You will also add score reset functionality when the ball falls through the bottom.

 - Open the Ball object's behaviour panel and add a new variable named "Count", set the variable type to "Number" and default value to 0.

 - Select the Score object and open its behaviour panel.
-Under "Groups", create a new action name "UpdateScore".
+Under "Groups", create a new action named "UpdateScore".
 An "Action Start" event trigger block will appear on the canvas.

-- Switch to behaviour Library, append a "Set Text" block to the "Action Start" block.
+- Switch to the behaviour Library and append a "Set Text" block to the "Action Start" block.
 Use a "Get Number" block to retrieve the "ball" object's "Count" variable value, then use a "Number To Text" block to convert the number to Text format for display by the "Set Text" block.
 When this action is called, the score will be updated.

 - We want to give some score to the player if the ball hits the bumpers and slingshots in the playfield.
 Using the left bumper as an example, open its behaviour panel and add a "Start Contact" block onto the canvas, set the Target to "Ball".
 Then add a "Set Number" block to update the score.
 To do so, use a "Get Number" block to retrieve the current score on the "Ball" object's "Count" variable then use an "Add" block to increment the score by 1.
 Finally, add a "Call Action" block and set its "Target Action" to the "Score" object's "UpdateScore" action, so the updated score will be displayed.